pebblesandweeds/cpu_matmul/_sources/rccl_gpu_matmul.rst.txt

 **Single-GPU Memory Footprint**

 When running matrix multiplication on a single GPU using rocBLAS, we need all three matrices to reside in device memory.
-With each matrix requiring 4.29 GB, our total VRAM usage is ~12.87 GB for matrices A, B, and C. While this memory footprint is within the capabilities of modern GPUs, distributing these matrices across devices we can reduce the per-GPU memory requirements, allowing us to perform larger computations and to process multiple matrix multiplications in parallel (batches).
+Using the simplified matrix multiplication operation :math:`A * B = C`, each matrix requires 4.29 GB, bringing our total VRAM usage to ~12.87 GB.
+While this memory footprint is within the capabilities of modern GPUs, distributing these matrices across devices can reduce the per-GPU memory requirements.
+This distribution enables us to perform larger computations and to process multiple matrix multiplications in parallel (batches).

 **Distributed Memory Layout**